 - Application form AO78 (Download it here)

+- Cover letter; if you do not currently reside in Colorado, please address your motivation for relocating to Colorado

-- Current resume and cover letter
+- Current resume

-- Your last two performance evaluations
+- Performance evaluations for the last two years

 - College transcripts

-Your application packet must be submitted as a single pdf document by email to: cod hrd@cod.uscourts.gov.
-Please note "Vacancy Announcement: 2024-05-USPO" in the subject line of the email.
-Incomplete applications and applications received after the closing date may not be considered.
+Your application packet must be submitted as a single pdf document by email to: cod_hrd@cod.uscourts.gov.
+Please note "Vacancy Announcement: 2025-02-USPO" in the subject line of the email.
+Incomplete applications may not be considered.
 Because this is a high-sensitive position, all applicants must complete the "Optional Background Information" section of the AO78 (page 5) for consideration.